Teaching-projects/SZE-MOSZE-2020-TeamlessName/README.md

 ## University Project, basic role-playing game

-This little program simulates a hero and some monster characters fighting.
-The hero starts figth with monsters in 1v1 in a sequence.
-The program runs until defeat all monster or hero dies.
+This is a simple Role Playing Game, that can be played in a console or terminal window.

 To start program correctly, start with this format: